• Skip to primary navigation

 Can I Earn Status Flying United Basic Economy?

-United Elite Status 2020Starting in 2020, United Basic Economy tickets will earn full Premier Qualifying Points (PQP), but won’t earn Premier Qualifying Flights (PQF).
+United Basic Economy tickets will earn full Premier Qualifying Points (PQP), but won’t earn Premier Qualifying Flights (PQF).

 Bottom line.
-If you’re someone who has or wants United status, booking Basic Economy fares will make it challenging to earn and maintain top tier status on United.
+If you’re someone who has or wants United status, booking Basic Economy fares will make it challenging to earn and maintain top-tier status on United.

 Since Premier Qualifying Flights won’t count, you’d need to spend a lot of money to reach status levels.